 When choosing courses to take, undergraduate students should keep in mind the following types of requirements: core curriculum requirements, program (major/minor) requirements, and general degree/graduation requirements.

-Students may download a blank 4-year graduation plan worksheet and work with their academic advisor to project the sequence of courses they should take in order to graduate.
+Students may use the blank graduation plan available in advising resources to work with their academic advisor to project the sequence of courses they should take in order to graduate.

 Upon arrival on campus, each student is assigned a faculty member who will serve as an academic advisor.
 Students are ultimately responsible for all academic decisions throughout their college careers.
 Advisors merely advise students regarding course selection and other academic decisions.

 Each student at the College must meet with his or her academic advisor in order to register for the upcoming term.
 Most students choose to meet with their advisors the week before registration opens.
-During this meeting, the student and the advisor discuss the courses that the student has chosen after perusing the course schedule, the course catalog, the core curriculum document, the program requirements document, and perhaps the graduation plan.
+During this meeting, the student and the advisor discuss the courses that the student has chosen.

 Newly admitted students will register for the first time through Admissions.

-For continuing students, registration opens in descending order of academic class standing (grade level), starting with seniors on the first day, juniors on the second, etc. Class standing is measured by credits completed, not by years of attendance.
-Seniors = 90+ credits, juniors = 60+ credits, sophomores = 28+ credits completed.
+For continuing students, registration opens in descending order of current academic class standing (grade level), starting with seniors on the first day (usually Monday), juniors on the second (usually Tuesday), etc. Registration typically opens about 12:15 am on each day.

-All registration utilizes the online CampusPortal system.
-Students will become familiar with this system as part of their orientation.
+Current/continuing undegraduate students register online CampusPortal system.
+Students are given access to CampusPortal during orientation.
 Some students find online tutorials within the system helpful.

 *Independent Studies and Internships